ClementNerma/NightOS/docs/specs/services/system/fs.md

 * FAT12 / FAT16 / FAT32
 * exFAT

-### Extending handled filesystems
+### Extending supported filesystems

-It is possible to use other filesystems that the natively handled ones, using [filesystem interfaces](../integration/filesystem-interfaces.md).
+It is possible to use other filesystems that the natively supported ones, using [filesystem interfaces](../integration/filesystem-interfaces.md).

 This, however, creates a higher latency as direct access and operations are not permitted anymore.
 The typical sequence of operations becomes: